EuroLinux/sig-core-functional-tests/README.md

 git commit -m 'Pulled from upstream' git push origin master
 # Additionally the following should be made
-grep 'el_ver' -R . # check if there are any files that has el_ver ./debrand.sh
+grep 'centos_ver' -R . # check if there are any files that has centos_ver ./debrand.sh
 ```
 ## Running tests

-To run these tests on your local machine :
+To run these tests on your local machine **(DO NOT do that if it's NOT the test machine)**:
 ```
 ./runtests.sh
 ```